explaingit

 TLDR

-A JavaScript learning resource with clean implementations of classic algorithms and data structures, each with explanations and links to further reading.
+A JavaScript reference collection of classic algorithms and data structures, linked lists, graphs, dynamic programming, string matching, and more, each with its own explanation and links to videos and further reading.

 Mindmap